DentonJC/virtual_screening/README.md

     --experiments_file EXPERIMENTS_FILE, -e EXPERIMENTS_FILE
                     where to write results of experiments

+## Single experiment
+  1. Create or use a [script](../master/moloi/bin/README.md) from /moloi/bin/
+  2. Run script.py with Python

 ## Processing the experiment table  <a name="table"></a>
+<b>Attention!
+Nested parallelization!</b>

+  1. To work with classic models and for featurization, it is better to set:
+- run.py: n_jobs = 1
+- experiments_table.csv: n_jobs = -1

+  <br>for neural networks:
+- run.py: n_jobs = -1
+- experiments_table.csv: n_jobs = 1
+<br><br>

+  2. It is impossible to get RDKit and Mordred descriptors for some molecules, so the first experiment must be done with RDKit and Mordred descriptors (if you want to use them in the following experiments) to exclude the lost molecules from the dataset and other descriptors.

-  1. Fill in the table with experiments parameters (examples in /etc, False = empty cell), UTF-8
+  3. Fill in the [table](../master/etc/README.md) with parameters of experiments (examples in /etc, False = empty cell), UTF-8

-  2. Run run.py with Python, seriously
+  4. Run run.py with Python

-  3. Experiments will be performed one by one and fill in the columns with the results
+  5. Experiments will be performed line by line with parameters from filled columns and with output to the result columns

-## Single experiment

 ## Example input <a name="input"></a>
     python moloi/moloi.py --model_config '/data/model_configs/configs.ini' --descriptors ['rdkit', 'morgan','mordred', 'maccs'] --n_bits 2048 --n_cv 5 -p 100 -g --n_iter 300 --metric 'roc_auc' --split_type 'scaffold' --split_s 0.1 --select_model 'rf' --data_config '/data/data_configs/bace.ini' --section 'RF' -e 'etc/experiments_bace.csv' -t 0